-This award recognizes a woman who has demonstrated a positive and tangible impact or effected change in the Greater Vancouver community through her dedication and leadership.Download the Nomination Form
+This award recognizes a female or female identified individual who has demonstrated a positive and tangible impact or effected change in the Greater Vancouver community through their dedication and leadership.Download the Nomination Form

 Founder and Executive Director

 Caroline MacGillivray established Beauty Night Society, a Canadian Charity that provides programs to build self esteem and change the lives of vulnerable women and youth living in poverty through wellness, life skills development and makeovers in 2002.
 Beauty Night Society has given over 75, 000 life changing makeovers in 18.5 years.
 Many of whom have found homes, support for mental health, employment and in many cases exited violent relationships.

 Throughout the past 20 years, Caroline has expanded her knowledge in the health and wellness arena.
 She received her masters in Medical Qi Gong (one of the 4 branches of Chinese Medicine), became a yoga instructor, fitness teacher and a personal trainer.
 She shares her knowledge by offering yoga and qi gong classes to people in recovery from addiction.
 She served on the steering committee for the DTES (Downtown Eastside) Alley Health Fair for several years resulting in thousands of people accessing health and wellness services.

 Caroline co- founded Qi Day (free Qi Gong treatments and Classes) with her Qi Gong Collegue Jacob Larmour.
 For three years, dozens of Qi Gong Therapists, Acupuncturists, Jin Sin Do Practitioners and like- minded volunteers offer free treatments and classes for people to experience different modalities of Chinese Medicine.